benjaminjamesxyz/open-avian-docs/README.md

 # open-avian-docs
-This is the firmware for the open avian, an open source flight controller documents.
+This is the documents for the open avian, an open source flight controller.